PURNENDU SINGH

 2. Petitioner has filed the writ petition inter alia for following relief(s): –

-(I) For issuance of an appropriate writ in the nature of mandamus commanding and directing the respondent authorities to declare the election of the respondent no.7 as the Mukhiya of Gram Panchayat Raj, Gangwara Bujurg under Runnisaidpur Block of Sitamarhi District, void on the ground that for the election of respondent no.7, the respondent nos.5 and 6 had crossed all their limits when they had undertaken a re-poll in Booth No.213 of Gram Panchayat Raj, Gangwara Bujurg after the counting of votes already polled in the said booth on 12.12.2021 by altogether a different Presiding Officers and based upon said re-poll, there was a re-counting and in the said recounting, the respondent no.7 was declared elected though in view of the votes polled in all 13 booths of the said Gram Panchayat, the petitioner was winning the elect
+(I) For issuance of an appropriate writ in the nature of mandamus commanding and directing the respondent authorities to declare the election of the respondent no.7 as the Mukhiya of Gram Panchayat Raj, Gangwara Bujurg under Runnisaidpur Block of Sitamarhi District, void on the ground that for the election of respondent no.7, the respondent nos.5 and 6 had crossed all their limits when they had undertaken a re-poll in Booth No.213 of Gram Panchayat Raj, Gangwara Bujurg after the counting of votes already polled in the said booth on 12.12.2021 by altogether a different Presiding Officers and based upon said re-poll, there was a re-counting and in the said recounting, the respondent no.7 was declared elected though in view of the votes polled in all 13 booths of the said Gram Panchayat, the petitioner was winning the election by a margin of 25 votes.

 Election disputes must be addressed through statutory remedies, and writ petitions are not maintainable when an alternative remedy exists under the relevant election laws.